 Filing a general bug against no particular package

-If you’re not sure which package is affected by the bug, type ubuntu-bug in the “Run Command” screen and press Enter.
+First, please review potential package candidates here.
+Only after reviewing this, if are still not sure which package is affected by the bug, type ubuntu-bug in the “Run Command” screen and press Enter.
 This will guide you through a series of questions to gather more information about the bug and help you assign it to the appropriate package.

 Complete the bug report filing process

 After running one of the above commands, Apport (the Ubuntu bug reporter) will gather information about the bug.